The House Team

 House Fellow Interns, paired with the House Fellows, serve as academic resources and aim to create opportunities for intellectual discourse (usually over food).

-House Officers include a president, program director, secretary, treasurer, and a first year representative.
+House Officers include a president, programming director, secretary, treasurer, and a first year representative.
 All, except for the first year rep., are elected by the members of the house towards the end of the Spring term.